worldcoin/remainder-documentation/src/gkr_tutorial/claims.md

 The proof size is identical to that of the single-claim sumcheck case, since the degree of the sumcheck messages do not change.

 Finally, the verifier cost is slightly increased.
-Specifically, during intermediate rounds of sumcheck the verifier does not do any additional work (compared to the single-claim sumcheck case), but during the oracle query the verifier must evaluate $m$ separate instances of $\widetilde{q}$ at fixed points.
+Specifically, during intermediate rounds of sumcheck the verifier does not do any additional work (compared to the single-claim sumcheck case), but during the oracle query the verifier must evaluate $m$ separate instances of $\widetilde{eq}$ at fixed points.
 This takes the verifier $O(mn)$ additional time.

 **Matrix Multiplication Layers**